clemkoa/clemkoa.github.io/_posts/2022-01-31-code-signing.markdown

 Once you have your CSR, you send it to the CA and get a certificate back.
 The certificate is a .crt file that contains a digital signature from the CA, identifying information, the public key you sent in the CSR and other information like validity period, id, etc...

+The certificate does not contain your private key, only the public one.
+So it's safe to share - and it is actually shared when signing files so that people can verify the signature.
 You can then use your private key and this certificate to sign files and distribute them!

 ## Conclusion